 Types of Mistakes Fatigued Nurses can Make

 Fatigue leads to a host of emotional, cognitive, and physical problems.
 Overworked nurses may suffer from an inability to focus, irritability, impaired decision-making, headaches, drowsiness, confusion, and depression.
 These symptoms may lead to harmful mistakes such as:

 - Failing to contact a doctor in an emergency

 - Not attending to a patient’s nutritional or hydration needs

 Some errors, even seemingly small ones, could be life-threatening to a patient.
 For example, if a patient mistakenly receives too much medicine, he or she can overdose, leading to brain damage or even death.

 If you or someone you love was harmed due to the mistake of a nurse or other hospital staff member, speak to an attorney about your options for legal recourse.

 Contact a Malpractice Lawyer in Baltimore or Washington D.C.

 No one should suffer at the hands of a negligent healthcare practitioner.
-Schochor and Staton, P.A. is a full-service medical malpractice law firm that upholds justice for victims of serious medical mistakes.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a full-service medical malpractice law firm that upholds justice for victims of serious medical mistakes.
 Our firm can be reached at 410-234-1000, and we see clients in our Baltimore and Washington, D.C. offices.
 You can also complete a contact form.